stungeye/Programming-1-Notes/docs/05-introduction-to-cpp/03-data-types-variables-constants.md

 - `long` -2,147,483,648 to +2,147,483,647 (Same as `int` since both typically use 4 bytes.)
 - `long long` -9,223,372,036,854,775,808 to +9,223,372,036,854,775,807 (8 bytes)

+⏳ Wait For It:
+{: .label .label-blue}

+Integers have undefined behaviour for values outside these ranges.
+See [Basic Math](/Programming-1-Notes/docs/05-introduction-to-cpp/05-basic-math.html#integer-overflow).
+{: .d-inline-block}

 ## Unsigned Whole Numbers

 It is possible to use the whole number types in the last section in as _unsigned numbers_.